www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-08-10-Developing-Software-At-Gunpoint-Weak-Copy-Left-Versus-Pseudo-Permissive.md

 The Apache 2.0 does not allow this.
-Source code licensed under the Apache 2.0 stays under this license, also this does not apply to modification of such source code.
+Source code licensed under the Apache 2.0 stays under this license, also this does not apply to modifications of such source code.

 Especially, code licensed just under Apache 2.0 cannot be combined with code licensed under the GPL licenses.